katiBe3/modern-crypto-explorer/README.md

 # modern-crypto-explorer

-This is the best crypto website ever! 😉
+This is the best top 100 crypto website ever! 😉
 It picks up data from free and open APIs.
 Right now, it doesn't have a memory (database) integrated.
 So if the website forgets about stuff you did, it's nothing personal.
 It just can't remember.

 ## Collaborate with GPT Engineer